Perth-Artifactory/doorbot_1.3/doorbot/tests/README.md

 - Actually call the Slack API to test the loading button flow
 - Require environment variables: `SLACK_BOT_TOKEN`, `SLACK_APP_TOKEN`, `TEST_USER_ID`
 - Should be run manually when you want to test against a real Slack workspace
+- Use hardware mocks from `conftest.py` but real Slack API calls
+- Import and test the REAL functions from `doorbot.app` (no code duplication!)

 ## Running Tests